Information regarding the UK Qualification of a Flight Simulation Training Device (FFS and FTD)

 During a FSTD evaluation it may be found that deficiencies in the device give rise to restrictions or limitations on its use for the full range of training, testing or checking tasks for which it might otherwise be used.

-Restrictions or Limitations will be shown in the Evaluation Report and in the Qualification Certificate.
+Restrictions or Limitations will be shown in the Evaluation Report and the non-expiring Qualification Certificate will be reissued specifying the Restriction or Limitation.

 Changes made to a FSTD